 Plugin Pricing Table:

-They might assume the article isn’t helpful and bounce.
+They might assume the article is rubbish and leave before even reading it.

-If your share buttons are showing zeros, this actually becomes negative social proof and it’s something you should avoid.
+If your share buttons are showing zeros, this actually becomes negative social proof and is something you should avoid.

-Herd-mentalities can subconsciously drive the behaviors of your online visitors.
+The herd-mentality can subconsciously drive different behaviors in your online visitors.
 That's why it's so important to use a social sharing plugin that gives you the option to set a minimum share count display threshold.
+Meaning: a share number will only be displayed once a minimum number of shares (defined by you) is reached.

 It’s easy to assume that the number of social buttons a plugin has to offer is its most important feature.
 We don't think so.